Ulster Museum Belfast

 If you want to explore the whole museum we recommend dedicated around 2- 3 hours for your visit.

 Have you ever been to the Ulster Museum in Belfast?
-Let us know your thoughts 🙂 And don’t forget to check out some other places while in Belfast such as The Belfast Peace Walls, Botanic Gardens, St. Anne’s Cathedral.
+Let us know your thoughts in the comments below.